ADVISORI Logo

 • Quality improvement: Reduced error costs and rework effort

-• Capacity gain: Released employee capacity for value-adding activities
+• Capacity gains: Released employee capacity for value-adding activities

 • Process acceleration: Value of faster throughput times (e.g., earlier invoicing)

-• 24/7 operation: Additional capacity through round-the-clock automation
+• 24/7 operations: Additional capacity through around-the-clock automation

 • Payback period = Investment costs ÷ Annual savings